ghl3/SpontaneousSymmetry/pages/stats/regression.markdown

 Here, the interpretation is that regularization acts as an additional cost which contributes to the total cost function.
 The most common choices for the power $k$ are 1 (known as L1 regularization or "Lasso") and 2 (known as L2 regularization or "Ridge").
 One can create new types of regularization by adding arbitrary functions of the weights to the cost function, assuming that they roughly scale with the total magnitude of the weights.

 Adding a regularization term of course changes the fitted values of the weights.
-Recall that the unregulairzed MLEs of the weights are given by:
+Recall that the unregularized MLEs of the weights are given by:

 $$
 \hat{\vec{w}} = (X^TX)^{-1}X^T\vec{y}